General feature of antigen-antibody reactions

 - Reactions are graded on a 1+ to 4+ scale, with 2+ usually the minimum amount of agglutination seen in a positive sample.

-- Control latex (coated with antibody form the same animal species from which the specific antibody was made) is tested alongside the latex.
-If the patient specimen or the culture isolate reacts with both the test and control latex, the test is considered non specific and therefore uninterpretable.
+- Control latex (coated with antibodies from the same animal species from which the specific antibody was made) is tested alongside the latex.
+If the patient specimen or the culture isolate reacts with both the test and control latex, the test is considered nonspecific and therefore uninterpretable.

-- Latex tests are very popular in clinical laboratories to detect antigen to Cryptococcus neoformans in CSF or serum and to confirm the presence of beta- hemolytic streptococcus form the culture plates.
-Latex tests are also available to detect Streptococcus agalactiae, Clostridium difficile toxins A and B and rotavirus.
+- Latex tests are very popular in clinical laboratories to detect antigens to Cryptococcus neoformans in CSF or serum and to confirm the presence of beta-hemolytic streptococcus from the culture plates.
+Latex tests are also available to detect Streptococcus agalactiae, Clostridium difficile toxins A and B, and rotavirus.

-In this case the particles are killed and treated Staphylococcus aureus ( cowan I strain), which contain a large amount of an antibody- binding protein, protein A, in their cell walls.
-In contrast to latex particles, these staphylococci bind only the base of the heavy chain portion (Fc) of the antibody, leaving both (Fab)antigen- binding ends free to form complexes with specific antigen.
-Several commercial suppliers have prepared coagglutination reagents for identification of streptococci, including Lancefield groups A, B , C, D, F , G and N; Streptococcus pneumoniae; Neisseria meningitides; N gonorrhoeae; and Haemophilus influenzae types A to F grown in culture.
+In this case, the particles are killed and treated Staphylococcus aureus (Cowan I strain), which contains a large amount of an antibody-binding protein, protein A, in their cell walls.
+In contrast to latex particles, these staphylococci bind only the base of the heavy chain portion (Fc) of the antibody, leaving both (Fab) antigen-binding ends free to form complexes with specific antigens.
+Several commercial suppliers have prepared coagglutination reagents for the identification of streptococci, including Lancefield groups A, B, C, D, F, G, and N; Streptococcus pneumoniae; Neisseria meningitidis; N gonorrhoeae; and Haemophilus influenzae types A to F grown in culture.
 The coagglutination reaction is highly specific but may not be as sensitive for detecting small quantities of antigen as latex agglutination.
 Thus, it is not usually used for direct antigen detection.

 Latex agglutination inhibition test

-The latex agglutination inhibition test relies on competition for the antibody between a latex- drug conjugate and any drug that may be present in the sample (mostly urine).
-A urine sample is placed in the mixing well of a slide containing antibody reagent, buffer and latex reagent. a) If the drug is absent, the latex- drug conjugate binds to the antibody and forms large particles that agglutinate.
+The latex agglutination inhibition test relies on the competition for the antibody between a latex-drug conjugate and any drug that may be present in the sample (mostly urine).
+A urine sample is placed in the mixing well of a slide containing antibody reagent, buffer, and latex reagent. a) If the drug is absent, the latex-drug conjugate binds to the antibody and forms large particles that agglutinate.
 Therefore agglutination is evidence for the absence of drugs in the urine specimen b) If a drug is present in the urine sample, it competes with the latex conjugate for the small amount of available antibody.
 A sufficient quantity of the drug will prevent the formation of particles and agglutination and a positive urine sample does not change the appearance of the test mixture.